ymadoff/ryba/hue/install.coffee.md

 TODO: only work if WebHCat is running on the same server as Hue

-    module.exports.push header: 'Hue # WebHCat', handler: ->
       {webhcat} = @config.ryba
       webhcat_server = @host_with_module 'ryba/hive/webhcat'
-      return Error "WebHCat shall be on the same server as Hue" unless webhcat_server is @config.host
+      throw Error "WebHCat shall be on the same server as Hue" unless webhcat_server is @config.host
       @hconfigure
+        header: 'Hue # WebHCat'
         destination: "#{webhcat.conf_dir}/webhcat-site.xml"
         properties:
           'webhcat.proxyuser.hue.hosts': '*'